1. UNDERSTAND THE FIVE AREAS OF PATIENT EXPERIENCE

 If they seem hesitant, try to validate their objections and answer their underlying concerns.

 Engaging with the caller and gathering information make your practice stand out from the competition and get appointments booked.
-This inbound calling checklist can help ensure you’re gathering the right data for all your inbound calls.
+Create an inbound calling checklist using the following to help ensure you’re gathering the right data for all your inbound calls.

 Unlike relationship, informational, and partnership callers, transactional callers are largely focused on price or — more specifically — value.
 They want to know whether the perceived benefits of a purchase are worth the price.
 Motivating them to act starts with understanding and changing their perception of benefits.